 Recalling multiplication facts helps students become more fluent when solving math problems.
 Implement this resource as a daily math drill by setting a timer and having students complete the full grid.
 Once they finish, students write the time it took to complete the grid, and then you can check them with the class.
 Then, students make note of how many errors they made.

-Have students focus on beating their personal best.
-Whether that be reducing the number of errors they made or beating their previous time.
+Have students focus on beating their personal best, whether reducing the number of errors they made or beating their previous time.

 Use Known Facts

 Seeing the big empty grid may be daunting for some students.
-I would often tell my kids to fill in the ‘easy’ squares first.
-They can then use these known facts to help with determining the adjacent squares.
+I often told my kids to fill in the “easy” squares first.
+They can then use these known facts to help determine the adjacent squares.